Schwarzwaldmädel (1929 film)

-The Black Forest Girl (Schwarzwaldmädel) is a 1929 German silent romance film directed by Victor Janson and starring Liane Haid, Fred Louis Lerch and Walter Janssen.
+Schwarzwaldmädel (Black Forest Girl) is a 1929 German silent romance film directed by Victor Janson and starring Liane Haid, Fred Louis Lerch and Walter Janssen.

 It was distributed by the German branch of the American company First National Pictures.
 The film's art direction was by Heinz Fenchel and Jacek Rotmil.
 The film is based on the 1917 operetta of the same title, composed by Leon Jessel with a libretto by August Neidhart.
 It is set in the Black Forest region of Germany in the 1840s.